Life Update: Settling into the Netherlands, Growing TBC 2.0, and Maybe Planning a Wedding

 It’s September 2025 when I publish this.
-But the first draft of this post starts in July 2025, and I'm at the Hong Kong International Airport, waiting for my flight back to Amsterdam after spending 2 weeks with my family (and 1 Sunday watching my college friend get married).
-2 days before, I just signed the contract for me to start my new role as soon as I get back.
+But the first draft of this post starts in July 2025, and I'm at the Hong Kong International Airport, waiting for my flight back to Amsterdam after spending 2 weeks with my family (and 1 Sunday watching one of my favorite college friends get married).
+2 days before, I just signed the contract to start my new role as soon as I get back.

-Sitting there in the airport feels like the best time to start reflecting on the last 2 years since I wrote a Life Update.
+Sitting here in the airport as I leave Asia for Europe for the last time in my 20s feels like the best time to start reflecting on the last 2 years since I wrote a Life Update.
+The next time I’m back in Asia, I’ll be 30 and hopefully with new goals to hit in life.

 Building a Great Career, Building a Great Life